Whichever headset you're using, these are the best VR games you can play to make the most of your futuristic peripheral.

 6. Iron Man VR (PSVR)

 There's a story to experience too (although this isn't a canon story if you care about such things), the game's campaign pitting Stark and company against hacker super-villain Ghost, but other characters good and evil will turn up too.
-Overall you get a good gamified impression of the superhero life and the MCU in general, all while pretending you're Robert Downey, Jr.

 7. Half-Life: Alyx (Valve Index, HTC Vive, Oculus Rift, Windows Mixed Reality)